Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/smhi-example.md

 There are a lot of stations available: Frequently, we are simply interested in meterological observations from a specific city.
-Using the library `geopy`, this is included in the toolbox too:
+Using the library `geopy`, this is included in the package too:

 ```python
 from smhi.smhi import SMHI